 How Do I Add Text With Acrobat Professional For Mac

 I have an Adobe Acrobat PDF file on Macintosh OS X Lion that I need to overlay some plain text on top of at a particular position relative to the original PDF.
 Previously I have created a Microsoft Word document that contains the positioned text and printed the page twice, once for the original PDF and a second time for the Microsoft Word document to get the overlay.
 This is rather cumbersome and there is some slop sending the paper through the printer two times such that the text is not exactly aligned between the two print outs.
 Instead I would like to create a new PDF (or perhaps some other format file) that combines the original PDF together with the positioned text I want to overlay such as in a Microsoft Word document.
-How to format a mac external drive The overlay should be transparent and not obscure anything from the original PDF, just like the effect of my manual double printing on the same sheet of paper.
+The overlay should be transparent and not obscure anything from the original PDF, just like the effect of my manual double printing on the same sheet of paper.

 How to Delete Items in PDF Documents With Adobe Acrobat.
 PDFs are used primarily for professional reasons.
 Because of this, it's sometimes important to hide or remove information on a PDF, or in the metadata of a PDF.
 To do this, we use.
 Adobe Acrobat Pro 2017 Polished and professional.
 That’s the impression you’ll make- and the work you’ll deliver- when you use the all new Adobe Acrobat Pro 2017 to prepare and share your company’s business documents.
 Get the complete desktop solution for working with PDF documents.